 Religions, Medicines, and Healing Unit

-Call for Proposals
+Call for Proposals for November Meeting

 Graduate students are the future of our profession and contribute substantially to the success of the Religions, Medicines, and Healing Unit by delivering papers based on original research.
 Through the RMH Graduate Student Paper Award, we recognize this contribution and encourage outstanding research by students.
 Papers will be evaluated for their originality, appropriate use of sources, and the quality of writing.
 Eligible students must:

-The Religions, Medicines, and Healing unit is committed to the value of diversity, equity, and social justice in our standards of excellence.
+The Religions, Medicines, and Healing Unit is committed to the value of diversity, equity, and social justice in our standards of excellence.

 Statement of Purpose